Of Servants, Slaves and Friends

 Slaves, however, do not have that option.
 The dictionary defines a slave as “A person who is owned by and forced to work for someone else – or a person completely controlled by a specific influence, emotion, etc.”

 Although Jesus is shown calling His disciples “servants” in many translations of the Scriptures, the primary meaning of the Greek word that is used, “doulos” is actually slave.
-As we have just been shown, there is a big difference between a servant and a slave.

 The Apostles tell us that "We are bought with a price" - I Corinthians 6:20.
 Forasmuch as you know that you were not redeemed with corruptible things, as silver and gold … But with the precious blood of Christ, as of a lamb without blemish and without spot - I Peter 1:18, 19.